icmccorm/mirilli/README.md

 * Stage 3 - Execute these tests in our custom dynamic analysis tool

 Fully replicating each of these steps for every published crate would take several days and hundreds of dollars in compute.
-Instead, you will replicate these stages for 33 of the 37 crates where we found bugs.
-Four crates have been excluded, since three can no longer be built using our toolchain due to changes in upstream dependencies, and one depends on a library that is installed as part of this Docker image, so it no longer statically links by default.
-It can still be built with our tool, but that will require manual configuration.
+Additionally, several libraries have had upstream changes to dependencies that lack a `Cargo.lock` file, so they no longer can compile with our version of the Rust toolchain without manual intervention.
+Instead of running a full evaluation, you will replicate these stages for 30 of the 37 crates where we found bugs.

 The details of specific output files are documented in `DATASET.md`.
 Here, we focus on the describing the minimum requirements and necessary steps for finding bugs.